MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/microsoft-connected-cache.md

 - Enable Connected Cache on a distribution point.
 For more information, see [Microsoft Connected Cache](microsoft-connected-cache.md).

 - The client and the Connected Cache-enabled distribution point need to be in the same boundary group.
+If a client isn't in a boundary group with a Connected Cache-enabled distribution point, it won't download content from a Connected Cache-enabled distribution point in a neighbor or site default boundary group.

   - Enable **Allow peer downloads in this boundary group** option for the Boundary Group which contains the client and the distribution point.
 For more information, see [Boundary Group options](../../servers/deploy/configure/boundary-groups.md#bkmk_bgoptions).